Dog Bites in Children

 Dogs are considered man’s best friend and it is natural to assume that your best friend will not harm you!
-But it is important to remember that dogs too can feel threatened or become over excited and knowingly or unknowingly lash out at you or your child in the one way they know best – biting.
+But it is important to remember that dogs too can feel threatened or become over-excited and knowingly or unknowingly lash out at you or your child in the one way they know best – biting.
 It is also a fact that children are more vulnerable to dog bites than adults.
-They are also the most likely to require inpatient hospital stay or reconstructive surgery in the aftermath of such injuries.
+They are also the most likely to require an inpatient hospital stay or reconstructive surgery in the aftermath of such injuries.

 Why Do Dogs Bite Children?